wp-plugins/issuu-embed/readme.txt

 Issuu Embed simplifies the embedding of Issuu publications in blog posts, allowing you to copy/paste any publication URL from your browser into your blog post.

+Starting with WordPress 4.0 this functionality is built-in.
+This plugin is still required for previous versions of WordPress.

 Note: This plugin is now the official Issuu plugin.
 The old plugin “wp-issuu” has been deprecated.
 Thanks to Tom Lynch for helping with this.

 == Installation ==